 Is Neck Stubble Ever Acceptable?

 The “neckbeard” is a derogatory term for a beard consisting of a lot of hair on the neck.
-It’s generally associated with untidy, unkempt, and socially awkward men.

 Neck stubble is quite easy to miss.
 A few days after you trim your goatee you may feel as though you want to rest on your laurels.

-The reason it leaves such a bad impression is that it can make a facial hairstyle look very unintentional.
+The reason it leaves a bad impression is that it can make a facial hairstyle look very unintentional.
 A beard should be well-groomed and well-nourished in order for it to look intentional.

 Removing neck stubble and defining a proper neckline is an important aspect of it.
 The shorter a beard is, the less acceptable neck stubble becomes.
 This is simply because it becomes more visible.